 MTC also develops regional funding policies and programs to support implementation of the RTP for other federal transit funding programs, including FTA Rural/Non-urbanized (Section 5311), Seniors and Individuals with Disabilities (Section 5310), and New Starts, Small Starts, Core Capacity, earmarks, and FRA High Speed Rail funds.
-One example of such a policy is MTC's Regional Transit Expansion Policy (MTC Resolution 3434) which guides the expansion of the regional transit system through strategic fund programming.
+Examples of such policies are MTC's Major Projects Advancement Policy (MAP) and Regional Transit Expansion Policy (MTC Resolution No. 3434) which guide the expansion of the regional transit system through strategic fund programming.

 MTC supports the delivery of major multi-year transit capital investments through short- and medium-term funding programs and policies that encompass federal, state, and regional funds.
-Some of the major investments that these programs are designed to implement include BART Railcar Replacement, Caltrain Modernization, BART Transbay Corridor Core Capacity, and the regional Core Capacity Challenge Grant Program
+Some of the major investments that these programs are designed to implement include BART Railcar Replacement, Caltrain Modernization, BART Transbay Corridor Core Capacity, and the regional Core Capacity Challenge Grant Program.